andrewgdotcom/poshlib/README.md

 If the option `--multi` is passed to `keyval-add` it will not overwrite any existing definition.
 This is useful for adding multiple entries for the same key in the same file (some tools treat this as a feature, e.g. rkhunter).
 `keyval-read` will output all matching entries separated by newlines, but the order is not well-defined so passing its output directly to `eval` will give unpredictable results.

+If the option `--match-indent` is passed to `keyval-add` or `keyval-update` they will attempt to preserve leading whitespace when inserting or uncommenting lines.
+By default any new or uncommented lines will be left-justified, as leading whitespace is not universally supported.

 `keyval-delete` can operate on individual elements or entire arrays.
 If `--comment` is given entries in the file are commented out rather than deleted.